developwithpurpose/front-end-developer-exercise/app/README.markdown

 Animations
 ----------

-To try and keep my code as simple as possible, I opted for utilizing `transition: all .5s ease;` on my navigation highlight element and simply changing the position utilizing JavaScript.
+To try and keep my code simple, I opted for utilizing `transition: all .5s ease;` on my navigation highlight element and simply changing the position utilizing JavaScript.
 Although this did not translate for IE9, I still made the choice to go this route since it's supported in IE10 and above.

 Instead of sliding the articles for the Baby Steps content, I chose a more subtle `$.fadeIn()` and `$.fadeOut()` animation.
 I initially created the sliding movement, but felt that having two prominent moving objects on the screen created a distraction for the user.
 This way, the content still has animation applied, but I don't have two competing animations happening on screen at the same time.